Suppose you conduct a hypothesis test and your p-value is equal t... | Study Prep in Pearson+

 Identify the significance level (\alpha): This is the threshold for deciding whether to reject the null hypothesis.
 In this problem, \alpha = 0.05.

-Compare the p-value to the significance level: If the p-value is less than \alpha, it indicates that the observed data is unlikely under the null hypothesis, leading us to reject the null hypothesis.
+Compare the p-value to the significance level: If the p-value is less than \alpha, it indicates that the observed data is unlikely under the null hypothesis.

 Watch next